Best Free Transcription Software in 2026

 Why it stands out

-• Better fit for writing directly into apps
+• Better fit for writing workflows than file-first transcription tools

-• Strong for professionals, students, writers, and busy operators
+• Good for professionals, students, writers, founders, operators, and product teams

 Pros